 “How to improve psychotherapy outcome?
 Follow the evidence; follow what contributes to psychotherapy outcome.
 Begin by leveraging the patient's resources and self-healing capacities; emphasize the therapy relationship and so-called common factors; employ research-supported treatment methods; select interpersonally skilled and clinically motivated practitioners; and adapt all of them to the patient's characteristics, personality, and worldview.
 This, not simply matching a treatment method to a particular disorder, will maximize success."
 (Norcross and Lambert, 2011, p.13).

 The label of "evidence-based" has however been appropriated by proponents of mainly brief and manualized therapy models based solely on outcome research using RCTs.
-It is being widely asserted that these “evidence-based” therapies are scientifically proven and superior to other forms of psychotherapy, which is a false narrative (Shedler, 2015).
-In other words, the term “evidence-based” therapy is being used to refer to something quite different from what a reasonable person might otherwise assume.
+It is being widely asserted that these models are scientifically proven and superior to other forms of psychotherapy, which is a false narrative (Shedler, 2015).
+In other words, ESTs are claiming the term “evidence-based” therapy, when in reality the term Evidence-Based Psychotherapy Practice (EBPP) refers to a more comprehensive concept.

 Although researchers and practitioners have questioned and challenged the use of RCTs in making such claims, and empirical research does not support these claims, these false narratives are being maintained and perpetuated by the proponents of these models.
 It is also being used to exclude other psychotherapy models that have a different value-base, from being considered legitimate forms of therapy.